-- Online at www.getmytranscript.com - In person at the Office of Records and Registration - By Mail: Students can mail the Transcript Request Form located on the college website along with payment information to the Office of Records and Registration.
+- Online at www.getmytranscript.com This is the fastest and least expensive method when you request that it be sent electronically to the other school. - In person at the Office of Records and Registration - By Mail: Students can mail the Transcript Request Form located on the college website along with payment information to the Office of Records and Registration.
 After the office receives the transcript request form and the Business Office processes the transcript charge, the transcript will be issued. - If no holds exist on the student record, Anoka Technical College will send official transcripts to the institution or organization which the student has requested. - Students are not required to request or pay for transcripts that other Minnesota State institutions can access via eTranscripts.